-Grades 9, 10, 11, 12 Semester 3 periods/cycle .25 credit 8505 BT, VP, EL (Lab Fee-\$25.00)
+Grades 9, 1 0, 11, 12 Semester .25 credit 8505 B F, VP, EL (Lab Fee-\$25.00)

 This course explores visual and technical aspects of digital photography.
-The curriculum includes camera operation, lighting, elements and principles of design, composition and layout.
+The curriculum includes: camera operation, lighting, elements and principles of design, composition and layout.
 Students will learn to download, organize, edit, manipulate and prepare photos for print and digital communication.
-Software includes Adobe Photoshop, iPhoto and others.
+Software includes: Adobe Photoshop, iPhoto and others.
 This course is also offered for core elective credit in VPA.
 Access to a digital camera is highly recommended.